What does workload automation mean for governments?

 - Eliminating human errors with centralized script management

 - Breaking down application silos by integrating cross-platform workflows within a single point of control.

 Additionally, OpCon provides several advantages that are unique to governments as they seek to overcome challenges such as undertaking large-scale IT consolidation initiatives, coping with unions that impede technology innovations and paper-based workflows that expose governments to costly human error.

-SMA Technologies takes a different approach – for governments that want to deploy OpCon, they’ll take their existing database and transform it into the OpCon format before loading into a test environment.
+SMA Technologies takes a different approach – for governments that want to deploy the OpCon automation platform, they’ll take their existing database and transform it into the OpCon format before loading into a test environment.
 OpCon is mostly language agnostic, meaning many of the existing scripts can be used as is, saving considerable time during implementation.
-This allows governments to conduct precise tests that deliver clean and accurate results without incurring consultancy fees.
+This automation feature allows governments to conduct precise tests that deliver clean and accurate results without incurring consultancy fees.